Parish Council Services

 Port Isaac Playing Fields are owned and managed by the Parish Council.
 The area is open to members of the public to use but NO DOGS are allowed on the playing field area.
 Dogs are allowed on the field below The Main Car Park where the ‘poop must be scooped’!

-The County Council owns and manages the public toilets on Roscarrock Hill.
-The Parish Council owns and manages the public toilets on the New Road car park at the top of village.
+The Parish Council owns and manages the public toilets on the Main (Trewetha Lane) and New Road car parks and manages the public toilets on Roscarrock Hill.

 Trewetha Lane Car Park